Chicago Bedsores Negligence Attorney

 What if you discover bedsores on your loved one in a nursing home?

 While bedsores – medically known as pressure sores or pressure ulcers – are quite common among individuals with very little activity, they can often indicate a serious case of neglect.
 As nursing pioneer Florence Nightingale famously wrote, “If a patient has a bedsore, it’s generally not the fault of the disease, but of the nursing.”

-Bedsores merit looking closer into your senior loved one’s condition, especially since gross neglect constitutes 14 percent of nursing home complaints in the US.
-In Illinois alone, Adult Protective Services received a total of 6,679 reports of passive neglect in 2017.
+If bedsores are the case, it is worth looking closer into your senior loved one’s condition in the facility, especially since gross neglect constitutes 14 percent of nursing home complaints in the US.
+In Illinois alone, Adult Protective Services received a total of 6,679 reports of passive neglect just within 2017.
 The prevalence of elder neglect shows that families can’t be too cautious when entrusting their adult members to a senior living facility.

 If you suspect that your family member has suffered from neglect in a nursing home, talk to us at Willens Law Offices.
 We’ll help you find answers regarding the situation and take a strong legal approach to better protect and compensate your loved one.

 Bedsores or pressure ulcers are portions of the skin that are damaged due to staying in one position for a long time.
 This condition is common among those who have to stay in bed, have to use a wheelchair, or have difficulty moving their body.
 The skin lesion can be painful, and if left untreated, it can lead to serious infections.

 In nursing homes and assisted living facilities, it is the duty of caregivers to help residents avoid bedsores or to attend to any existing pressure sores right away.
 Sadly, too many elders develop pressure ulcers because the caregiving staff fall short in their duty, such as by: